TextGraph/TMAE/README.md

 # TMAE
-## Please wait for two days.
-After we changed the command line, a bug needs to be fixed.
-Thank you for your patience.

 ## Introduction

 This is the datasets and source code for "TMAE: Entropy-aware Masked Autoencoder for Low-cost Traffic Flow Map Inference".